Alfred Pennyworth: Batman: The Dark Knight Returns

-At the story's conclusion, having set Wayne Manor to self-destruct to protect Bruce Wayne's full secrets after his faked death during his fight with Superman, Alfred dies of a stroke, his last thoughts being to consider how utterly proper it is that he should die as Wayne Manor ceases to exist.

-In the sequel, Batman: The Dark Knight Strikes Again, the Batcave computer has been programmed with an artificial intelligence named and apparently patterned after Alfred, to the point that it refers to Bruce as "Sir".
+An alternate universe version of Alfred Pennyworth appears in Batman: The Dark Knight Returns.
+At the story's conclusion, having set Wayne Manor to self-destruct to protect Bruce Wayne's full secrets after his faked death during his fight with Superman, Alfred dies of a stroke.
+In the sequel series Batman: The Dark Knight Strikes Again, the Batcave computer has been programmed with an artificial intelligence named after Alfred.